frog/text-rotator/README.md

 * ```alphabet``` - ```Array```:Optional (Defaults to an array containing the letters in ```words```) - An Array of characters
 * ```loop``` - ```Bool```:Optional (Default: true) - Should the script run forever or just once?

-## Working example

-You can see the script running here: https://simonelippolis.com/rotator

 ## Revisions